yacodes/.dotfiles/tools/mical/README.md

 # Mical
-> Merge several .ics or .ical files into one.
+ Merge several .ics or .ical files into one.

 Does not parse .ics files in any way and do not modify the initial ones.
-Just manipulating text strings.
+Just manipulate text strings.

 ## Usage